avimallu/avimallu.dev/_posts/2023-10-19-Finding_Rep_Samples.md

 The next step in the process is to create a network graph using the edge-list.
 But why?

-Remember that we have identified the 5 nearest neighbors of **each** data point.
-Let's say that we have a point A that has a nearest neighbor B. C is **not** a nearest neighbor of A, but it is a nearest neighbor of B. In a network graph, if A and C are sufficiently similar enough to B within a particular *minimum thershold*, then A will be connected to C through C!
+Remember that we have identified the (k=5) nearest neighbors of **each** data point.
+Let's say that we have a point A that has a nearest neighbor B. C is **not** a nearest neighbor of A, but it is a nearest neighbor of B. In a network graph, if A and C are sufficiently similar enough to B within a particular *minimum thershold*, then A will be connected to C through B!
 Hopefully a small visual below would help.

 ![How a network component is formed.](./assets/003_representative_samples/001_Network_Cluster_1.png)